 - Squealing noises

 When the pump fails it will require the driver to yank the steering wheel back to the left or right before it comes undone.
-This yanking action with force often results in the power steering returning unexpectedly often causing over-steer.
+This yanking action with force often results in the power steering returning unexpectedly causing over-steer.
 This usually happens for a second or two before it returns to normal.

 If this happens to you, drive to your dealership immediately and report the incident.
 Refrain from driving the vehicle until the problem has been resolved.

 According to the service bulletin, the symptoms are described above:

 - High steering effort

 - Only during cold System Operating temperatures

 The repair routine is only described as the “Restore Vehicle Configuration” routine.
 The repair routine advises the repair technician to clear any codes and follow the on-screen prompts, which we do not have access to.

 However, in most cases, customers reported the Power Steering Pump was replaced, which subsequently resolved the issue.

 There was a second TSB released on December 06, 2019, with TSB# 10170383.
 This TSB addresses the Power Steering software module which needs to be updated after the Steering Gear or Pump was replaced.